 1932

-Lord and Schryver purchase Gaiety Hollow property on Mission Street in Salem and begin designing and building their home, office, and garden on the site.
+Lord and Schryver purchase the Gaiety Hollow property on Mission Street in Salem and begin designing and building their home, office, and garden on the site.

 1929